umdfiresa2024/research-corporate-sentiment/README.md

   appeared in the corporate filings data they collected and the second measure docs counted the number of documents per year that included two distinct environmental related n-grams.
 These measurements were the foundation to the conclusions and claims of the study.
+To clarify, these last sentences reference the input which can be fed into the ClimateBERT model for classification.

 - Our research uses the zero-emissions BERT large language model created by (Bingler et al. 2024), to detect sentences with planned GHG